Flotomate/product_docs/source/asset-management/manage-asset-details.rst

 Every Asset in the CMDB is an instance of a Product.
 Having a Product unlocks additional functionalities.
 You can add/modify the Product field of all Assets (:numref:`amf-18.2`)).
 By clicking on the Product field you get access to all available Products to choose from.
+Learn how you can add :ref:`more products <am-product>`.

 Add/Modify Vendor
 -----------------

 You can add/modify the Vendor field (:numref:`amf-18.2`) of any Asset from a predefined list.
+Learn more about managing :ref:`vendors in Flotomate <am-vendor>`.

 Asset Attachments
 =================